koknat/dif/README.md

 #### Problem: files both need to be filtered using regexes, to strip out certain characters or sequences
 Solution1:  Use -search <regex> -replace <regex> to supply one instance of substitution and replacement

-			or
-Solution2:  Use -subtable <file> to supply a file with many substitution/replacement regexes
+Solution2:  Use -replaceTable <file> to supply a file with many substitution/replacement regexes

 # Usage examples
 * dif file1 file2